-Experience the sights and sounds of harvest time in the countryside!
+Experience the sights and sounds of the countryside, and celebrate the harvest!

-Visitors to our Autumn Countryside Show on 8 and 9 October will experience the wonderful autumnal sights and sounds of a traditional harvest.
+Visitors to our Autumn Countryside Show on 8 and 9 October will experience the wonderful autumnal sights and sounds of the countryside as we celebrate the harvest.
 This popular seasonal show features traditional working demonstrations – including heavy horses and vintage tractors ploughing – steam-powered threshing, plus a Horticultural Show, woodland and rural craft demonstrations, displays and competitions.

 The Museum’s 40-acre downland site is the perfect location for this annual festival, which celebrates and showcases many traditional countryside activities.
 Working plough horses are a favourite with visitors of all ages, with our own Shires among the teams of draught horses at work.
 Vintage tractors will be busy preparing the ground for sowing after the harvest and there will be a display of tractors and farm implements for visitors to enjoy.